golvek/OGD-Privacy-Policy/privacy-policy.md

 ## External Services & Subscriptions

 If you choose to use Premium features, you may enter a License Key.
-The extension will securely send this key to Gumroad's official API (`api.gumroad.com`) exclusively to verify your subscription status.
+The extension will securely send this key to Lemon Squeezy's official API (api.lemonsqueezy.com) exclusively to verify your subscription status.
 We do not handle your credit card information.
-Gumroad acts as the Merchant of Record for payments.
-Their privacy policy is available at [gumroad.com/privacy](https://gumroad.com/privacy).
+Lemon Squeezy acts as the Merchant of Record for payments.
+Their privacy policy is available at lemonsqueezy.com/privacy.

 ## Changes